 Candy Jar is another under-rated 2018 teen rom-com (with a side of drama—warning: this movie might make you cry).
 It’s about two ambitious, nerdy students who are debate team rivals with more in common than they at first realise.
 It’s not a perfect movie, but it gets under your skin in a really lovely way.

 One of the most quotable movies of all time, one of the best teen movies of all time, and one of the best Jane Austen adaptations of all time…let’s face it, Clueless is actually one of the best movies of all time.
-Amy Heckerling takes one of Austen’s most divisive heroines — the snobbish and self-centred Emma Woodhouse — and transforms her into a bubbly and likeable (if totally clueless) Beverly Hills teen.
+Amy Heckerling takes one of Austen’s most divisive heroines — the snobbish and self-centered Emma Woodhouse — and transforms her into a bubbly and likeable (if totally clueless) Beverly Hills teen.
 Alicia Silverstone and Paul Rudd are totally classic together in the lead roles, but the costumes and dialogue are what really make the movie memorable.

 An extremely underrated Australian rom-com starring Claudia Karvan and Guy Pearce as a couple who have recently broken up and who wake up to find themselves in each other’s bodies.
 It’s funny and ridiculous, while also being rather sweet, as the pair learn and grow to understand one another more as they quite literally walk in each other’s shoes.